trnkrishna/ttn-resin-gateway-rpi/README.md

 - For devices without a GPS, the location that is configured on the TTN console is used.
 This location is only read at startup of the gateway.
 Therefore, after you set or changed the location, restart the application from the resin.io console.

 # Device statistics
 If you want to show nice looking statistics for your gateway(s) there are a couple of additional steps to take.
-First, copy Dockerfile.template.metering to Dockerfile.template .
-Next copy start.sh.metering to start.sh .
+First, copy `Dockerfile.template.metering` to `Dockerfile.template`.
+Next copy `start.sh.metering` to `start.sh`.
 Now use the instructions above to update the resin image.

-Once the new image is deployed, go to the resin.io dashboard for your devices and select 'Enable Public device URL' in the drop down menu
-(the one to the right of the light bulb).
+Once the new image is deployed, go to the resin.io dashboard for your devices and select 'Enable Public device URL' in the drop down menu (the one to the right of the light bulb).
 That is all that is required to provide metrics.
-Now you will need to install a metrics collector on a seperate system as outlined in [Fleet-wide Machine Metrics Monitoring in 20mins](https://resin.io/blog/prometheusv2/)
+Now you will need to install a metrics collector on a seperate system as outlined in [Fleet-wide Machine Metrics Monitoring in 20mins](https://resin.io/blog/prometheusv2/).

 (To show packet forwarder graphs you need to add your own graphs to the provided templates)